GovTechSG/techpass-user-docs/docs/onboard-vendors-to-techpass.md

 ## Step 1.
 Get a TechPass account for vendors or contractors

 <details> <summary> How to get a TechPass account?</summary>
-If you are a vendor or contractor who does not have an active TechPass account, request one from your project manager or reporting officer.
-Make sure you provide your official email address, handphone number and your project name in your request.
-Your project manager or reporting officer in turn will work with the engaging government agency to set up a TechPass account for you.
+Suppose you are a vendor or contractor, who does not have an active TechPass account, request for one from your project manager or reporting officer.
+Provide your official email address, handphone number and project name in this request.
+In turn, your project manager or reporting officer will work with the engaging government agency to set up a TechPass account for you.

 ?>
   You can use this TechPass account to access SGTS products and services.<br><br>
-  If you are a public officer, please refer to [Onboarding Public Officers](onboard-public-officers-using-non-se-machines).
+  If you are a public officer, refer to [Onboarding Public Officers](onboard-public-officers-using-non-se-machines).

 When a TechPass account is created, vendor will be notified about it in an email.
 This notification will have a unique TechPass username and an initial password will be texted to their handphone.